felipesere/lightblog/README.md

 * Separate "published" from "staged" posts.
 * "Staged" posts should only be reachable behind auth
 * Password protect individual posts
-* Have a way to merge lines that form a paragraph.
-Its annoying in MD
 * No admin UI.
 Any config necessary should be in text
+* Individual header image if needed

+* On the text:
-* Markdown and syntax hightlighting
+** Markdown and syntax hightlighting
+** Have a way to merge lines that form a paragraph.
+Its annoying in MD ** Have a way to highlight qutoes